home-assistant/home-assistant.io/source/_components/media_player.plex.markdown

 ---

-The `plex` platform allows you to connect a [Plex Media Server](https://plex.tv) to Home Assistant.
+The `plex` platform allows you to connect to a [Plex Media Server](https://plex.tv).
+Once connected, [Plex Clients](https://www.plex.tv/apps-devices/) playing media from the connected Plex Media Server will show up as [Media Players](https://www.home-assistant.io/components/media_player/) in Home Assistant.
 It will allow you to control media playback and see the current playing item.

 ## {% linkable_title Setup %}